Itzrohini/Real-Time-Embedded-System-for-Precision-Green-House-and-Smart-Irrigation/README.md

-# Real-Time-Embedded-System-for-Precision-Green-House-and-Smart-Irrigation
+# REAL TIME EMBEDDED SYSTEM FOR PRECISION GREENHOUSE AND SMART IRRIGATION

-A real-time embedded IoT system that monitors and automates greenhouse operations.
-It uses sensors  to collect and analyze data for smart irrigation and climate control, improving plant growth and water efficiency in precision agriculture.
+A project combining **embedded IoT systems** and **deep learning (CNN)** to monitor plant health in real time, manage irrigation, and detect leaf diseases automatically.